 J.D., Pace Law School

 Professor Olejnikova is the Reference and Electronic Services Librarian at Pace Law Library.
 Lucie is originally from Prague, the Czech Republic.
 After obtaining her B.S. in Criminal Justice and A.S. in Paralegal Studies, she worked in a small size Buffalo civil litigation law firm.
 She then earned her Master’s Degree in Library and Information Science from the State University of New York in Buffalo where she worked as a reference librarian in the Charles B. Sears Law Library before joining Pace in 2008.
-Lucie teaches the research component of the first year required course Legal Skills, she is the editor of Pace Law Library Blog and Pace Law Library Podcast sites, she maintains the law library’s overall online presence, and she provides research assistance to Pace moot court teams.
+Lucie teaches the research component of the first year required Legal Skills course and the Advanced Research Skills in Criminal Law and Procedure upper level course, she is the editor of Pace Law Library Blog and Pace Law Library Podcast sites, she maintains the law library’s overall online presence, she provides research assistance to Pace moot court teams, and she coaches the Pace Jessup team.
 Further, Lucie is an active volunteer in the Foreign, Comparative, & International Law (FCIL) Special Interest Section and the Academic Law Libraries (ALL) Special Interest Section of the American Association of Law Libraries.

 Lucie graduated the evening program of Pace Law School with concentration in International Law.
 As a student, Lucie was the Captain of the 2011 International Criminal Moot Court Team, she joined the Pace Institute of International Commercial Law through the International Trade Externship in the summer of 2011 when she attended the UNCITRAL Working Group III 23rd session as a member of Pace Institute’s delegation and began her work related to the CISG and ODR as a research assistant, and in 2011-2012 she interned in the Criminal Justice Clinic: Post-Conviction Project.